LLNL/protlib-designer/README.md

 pip install -e .
 ```

-If you want a nice development environment, you can install the development dependencies:
+If you want a development environment, you can install the development dependencies:

 ```bash
 pip install -e .[dev]